 The forest road is easy to follow.
 Walk along it for about 0.35 miles.
 You should reach the end of the road at a small turnaround at 2.7 miles, 0.35 miles from East Canada Creek Road.
 I have marked this point on the map above with the waypoint "Logging Road End".
 The forest road that you have been following has stayed far from Canada Creek, but here, you should be close to Canada Creek again.
 At the turnaround, pick up a well-traveled path that heads upstream along the creek.
 Shortly, the path briefly climbs up and away from the creek over a small rise before dropping back to the creek in a rhododendron thicket, where there is a deep-looking pool in the creek to the left.
 Despite the jungle, the path remains fairly obvious until about 2.9 miles, where the trail appears to suddenly end at a large blowdown and a dense rhododendron thicket.
 It took me a moment to figure it out, but you have to descend down the steep and muddy bank of Canada Creek to the left and ford the creek here.
 The ford is about knee-deep but fairly easy.
 The hardest part is going down and then back up the creek banks.
 I have marked the ford with the waypoint "Ford1".

 On the other side of the creek, pick up a faint path that continues to follow the creek upstream.
 Shortly afterwards, the faint path ties into a more distinct path that comes in acutely from the left.
 I do not know where that path comes from, although I suspect that it is from West Canada Creek Road.
 At 3.0 miles, the wide path reaches another ford of Canada Creek.
 It is pretty similar to the previous one.
 I marked this spot with the waypoint "Ford2".
 You can also ford a bit farther just above the confluence with Wildhog Creek.
 If you ford at the spot I marked, bear left right after the ford and then ford Wildhog Creek, which might be a rock hop, depending on water level.
 Do not follow the old logging road that follows the west side of Wildhog Creek.
 This logging road leads to private property.
 After this, hike east for a short distance through an open bottomland with no distinct path.
 At about 3.1 miles, a path comes in from the right and continues straight.
 To the right, the path leads to some picturesque shoals on Wildhog Creek.
 Passing a campsite with a tiny "homemade" table in a flat to the left near the creek, follow the path straight and upstream along Canada Creek.
 The gorge narrows and the obvious path, which stays very close to the creek, passes several rushing cascades.
-At 3.2 miles, the path reaches and ends at the Third Falls on Canada Creek.
+At 3.2 miles, the path reaches and ends at Alberta Falls, previously known as Falls #3 on Canada Creek.

-From the Third Falls, simply retrace your steps back to the trailhead.
+From Alberta Falls, simply retrace your steps back to the trailhead.
 Make sure to not continue on the obvious path (the one that probably leads to West Canada Creek Road) between Fords 1 and 2 and instead bear left onto the faint path closer to the creek.
 You should return to the trailhead and your car at 4.1 miles, concluding the hike.

 0.0 - End of East Canada Creek Road